14 Top Ski Resorts in Ontario, 2024/25

 Less than an hour from Toronto in the rolling hills north of Whitby is Lakeridge Ski Resort.
 This small resort has 23 runs of varying difficulty across mixed terrain and is an ideal family day trip destination.
 The vertical drop of 300 feet (91 meters) is impressive for a resort so close to the city.

 Lakeridge has some unique and fun runs, including a banked slalom run and a snowcross route.
 It also has two fantastic terrain parks.
-The hill has recently upgraded its base facilities with a brand new day lodge that is roomy and bright.
+The hill has recently upgraded its base facilities with a day lodge that is roomy and bright.

 In addition to the skiing, Lakeridge has a large tubing park, open to adults and children.
 No experience or skills are required except the ability to jump on the tube and head down hill.